1% Improvements

 - ***On Mac,

-which DOESN’T save the image to clipboard but rather saves it to desktop and shows up on the bottom left corner.
-Then, they scramble to drag it to where they want to paste it before it disappears.- For more, the default
+Cmd+Shift+Ctrl+4allows you to screenshot a subset of your screen and copies it to clipboard.
+Please use this.
+I’ve met >10 people who only useCmd+Shift+4which DOESN’T save the image to clipboard but rather saves it to desktop and shows up on the bottom left corner.
+Then, they scramble to drag it to where they want to paste it before it disappears.- Taking it a step further, the default

 - Granola for recording meetings.